Why is diabetes a risk to your feet?

 Socks, stockings and tights

-Change your socks, stockings or tights regularly.
-They should not have bulky seams and the tops should not be elasticated.
+Change your socks, stockings or tights daily.
+They should not have bulky seams.
+The tops of socks should not be elasticated.

-Do not use over-the-counter corn remedies.
-They are not recommended for anyone with diabetes as they can be highly dangerous and can lead to new wounds and infections.
+Do not use over-the-counter corn or verruca remedies unless they have been specifically recommended by a healthcare professional with experience in looking after the feet of people with diabetes.
+They are not recommended for anyone with diabetes as they can damage healthy skin and can lead to new wounds and infections.

 Appointments

-It is important that you attend your yearly screening appointment as well as all of your regular diabetes review appointments.
+It is important that you attend regular foot screening appointments (these are usually every one to two years) as well as all of your regular diabetes reviews and eye screening appointments.
 This reduces the risk of problems developing.

-Note: At the very least, you should have a diabetes review from your GP every year.
+Note: You should have a full diabetes review from your normal diabetes care provider every year.

-Download our leaflet on Low risk of non-healing wounds and amputation
+Download our leaflet on Low risk of non-healing foot wounds and amputation